siserte/siserte.github.io/_pages/about.md

 <p>holds the degrees of BS in Computer Engineering (2011), MS in Intelligent Systems (2014), and Ph.D. in Computer Science (2018) from Universitat Jaume I (UJI), Spain.</p>

-<p>Sergio is a senior researcher of the <a href="https://www.bsc.es/discover-bsc/organisation/scientific-structure/accelerators-and-communications-hpc">Accelcom</a> research group, led by Dr. Antonio J. Peña, in Computer Science Dpt. at Barcelona Supercomputing Center (BSC).
+<p>Sergio is a senior researcher of the <a href="https://www.bsc.es/discover-bsc/organisation/scientific-structure/accelerators-and-communications-hpc">Accelcom</a> research group, led by Dr. Antonio J. Peña, in the Computer Science department at Barcelona Supercomputing Center (BSC).
 He is also an instructor of High-performance Computing (HPC) courses at Open University of Catalonia (UOC).</p>

 <p>His research interests lie, mainly, in the following areas:</p>